 10 Hudson Yards

 - Merado Little Spain – Jose Andres, celebrity chef who cooked at elBulli in Catalonia, moved to Washington DC and became an instant US success, now has restaurants in multiple cities and opened this wonderful market and food hall for all things Spanish.
 It is a 35,000 sq Foot indoor-outdoor space.
-“It will be in the spirit of markets like Boqueria” in Barcelona, with 15 kiosks offering different regional specialties and three restaurant.
-Joining him as partners will be bakers, winemakers, and other food artisans (including the renowned Barcelona chefs Ferran and Albert Adria).
+“It will be in the spirit of markets like Boqueria” in Barcelona, with sit-down restaurants, Bars, and 15 kiosks offering different regional specialties.
+Joining him as partners are bakers, winemakers, and other food artisans (including the renowned Barcelona chefs Ferran and Albert Adria).

 There are also some great places in near proximity of Hudson yards with a few reasonably priced.